pine64/blisp/README.md

 cmake -DBLISP_BUILD_CLI=ON ..
 cmake --build .
 ```
-   It will be in tools/blisp folder, so can later be run as  ` ./tools/blisp/blisp`
+   It will be in tools/blisp folder and can later be run as  ` ./tools/blisp/blisp`

 3. ` mkdir tools/blisp/data`